Bayamón, Puerto Rico: Transportation

 The lone line of the Tren Urbano of the San Juan metropolitan area ends at Bayamón station, and three of its stops are located within the city.
 The Deportivo station, located off the PR-2 Highway, is near the Santa Rosa Mall, the Bayamón Court of First Instance, and the Onofre Carballeira Sports Complex which contains the Juan Ramón Loubriel Stadium and the Ruben Rodríguez Coliseum.

 The city also has a trolley service with regular routes within Downtown Bayamón.

 There are 77 bridges in Bayamón.

-Diplomacy

-Bayamón serves as the host city for foreign consular representation in Puerto Rico for the following nations: